getappmap/appmap-js/packages/scanner/doc/rules/http-500.md

 scope: http_server_request
 ---

-Identifies when an HTTP server requset has returned a 500 status code.
+Identifies when an HTTP server request has returned a 500 status code.
 HTTP 500 status code generally indicate an unanticipated problem in the backend that is not handled in a predictable way.
 500 status codes are also hard for client code to handle, because they don't indicate any particular problem or suggest a solution.